Combining SNNs with Filtering for Efficient Neural Decoding in Implantable Brain-Machine Interfaces: Methodology

 \item Sub-Window Method (used in ANN\_3D and SNN\_3D):

 Similar to the summation method, the sub-window method uses information over the latest $T_{W}$ bin window.
 However, instead of summing all the spikes, it provides firing rate information at an even shorter time-scale (or with finer resolution) of $T_W/m$.
-Thus, the feature computed from the i-th probe itself becomes a vector $\overline{x_i}(t_k)=[r_i^1(t_k),r_i^2(t_k)...r_i^m(t_k)]$ with $m$ components corresponding to firing rates in each of the $m$ sub-windows (duration of integration in Eq. \ref{eq:rate_feature} is reduced to $T_W/m$).
+Thus, the feature computed from the i-th probe itself becomes a vector $\overline{x_i}(t_k)=[r_i^1(t_k),r_i^2(t_k)...r_i^m(t_k)]$ with $m$ components corresponding to firing rates in each of the $m$ sub-windows (duration of integration in \Cref{eq:rate_feature} is reduced to $T_W/m$).
 The sub-window method is illustrated in \Cref{fig:preprocessing}(b) and is used by the \textit{ANN\_3D} and \textit{SNN\_3D} models with $T_{W}=200$ms and $m=7$.
-The feature vector $\overline{x}(t_k)$ for ANN\_3D is defined according to \Cref{eq:step_window_method_ANN} as follows:
+The feature vector $\overline{x}(t_k)$ for \textit{ANN\_3D} is defined according to \Cref{eq:step_window_method_ANN} as follows:

 where the dimension of $\overline{x}(t_k)$ is $N_{ch}\times m$.
-For the SNN\_3D, the firing rates in each \emph{sub-window} are given as input feature to the SNN , which has $m$ time steps.
-Thus the input feature vector for the SNN in the j-th time step ($1\leq j \leq m$) is given by:
+For the \textit{SNN\_3D}, the firing rates in each \emph{sub-window} are given as input feature to the \textit{SNN}, which has $m$ time steps.
+Thus the input feature vector for the \textit{SNN} in the j-th time step ($1\leq j \leq m$) is given by:

 where the dimension of $\overline{x_j}(t_k)$ is $N_{ch}$.
-Note that `j' indexes time steps here and the SNN output at $j=m$ is the prediction of motor velocity for sample time $t_k$.
+Note that `j' indexes time steps here and the \textit{SNN} output at $j=m$ is the prediction of motor velocity for sample time $t_k$.

 \item Streaming Method (used in SNN\_Streaming): The streaming method, as the name suggests, processes the incoming spike data as a continuous stream as seen in \Cref{fig:preprocessing}(c).
+The streaming method aims to achieve a better tradeoff between accuracy and computations compared to SNN\_3D.
 In this case, $T_W=st=T_{GT}=4$ ms implying no overlap between consecutive windows.
 This allows for a direct interface between the probes and the model, without the need of adding additional compute cost to our network like the two methods mentioned before.
 The input feature vector $\overline{x}(t_k)$ is given by the following equation:

 where $u()$ denotes the Heaviside function.
-Hence, the resulting SNN can replace multiply and accumulate (MAC) operations by selective accumulation (AC) operations. \end{enumerate}
+Hence, the resulting \textit{SNN} can replace multiply and accumulate (MAC) operations by selective accumulation (AC) operations. \end{enumerate}